sergi10/ppbl-couse-2/project-203/readme.md

 - [Lesson 201.3](https://gitlab.com/gimbalabs/plutus-pbl-summer-2022/ppbl-course-02/-/blob/master/project-02/docs/201-3.md) shows you how to mint multiple tokens at once.
 - Try to mint several NFTs in one transaction - and bring your questions to Live Coding.

+---

-## Send your NFT to a browser wallet to view:
+## Tip: Send your NFT to a browser wallet to view:

 ```
 cardano-cli transaction build \